WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.17

-Configures when :guilabel:`Component seems unused` alert is triggered.
+Configures when the :guilabel:`Component seems unused` alert is triggered.

 Defaults to 365 days, set to 0 to turn it off.